kwaldenphd/python-structured-data/README.md

 Describe what are you seeing.
 How can we start to make sense of this data?
 What documentation is available?

-Q13: Write code + comments that accomplish the following tasks:
+Q15: Write code + comments that accomplish the following tasks:
 - Load the JSON data into Python
 - Convert to a Python value

-Steps 84-86 in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.
+LAB STEPS in the lab procedure provide sample code and additional considerations for loading a JSON file in Python.

 - In the JSON example in the lab, we loaded a single string of JSON, which means we use the `json.loads()` function.
 - When loading a JSON file (or file-like object), we would need to use the `json.load()` argument.

-Q14: What challenges did you encounter for Q12 and Q13?
+Q16: What challenges did you encounter for Q12 and Q13?
 How did you address or solve them?

-Q15: Include a link to your Replit project.
+Q17: Include a link to your Replit project.

 # Lab Notebook Questions